Eagleshot/PiAIKitCompiler/README.md

 Notebook to convert .onnx models to Hailo .hef models to run on hailo devices.

 > [!WARNING]
-> This notebook is work in progress and doen't work at the moment - input is greatly appreciated!
+> This notebook is work in progress and dosn't work at the moment - any input is greatly appreciated!